Calum Butcher

-Calum James Butcher (born 26 February 1991) is an English professional footballer who plays as a midfielder for Motherwell.
+Calum James Butcher (born 26 February 1991) is an English professional footballer who plays as a defender, most recently for Motherwell.

 Butcher began his career with Tottenham Hotspur, but didn't make any first team appearances, spending time on loan at Barnet.
 After leaving Tottenham in 2011, Butcher played for FC Hjørring in Denmark and English non-league club Hayes & Yeading United before joining Dundee United in Scotland in 2013.
 He then had spells with Burton Albion and Millwall before joining Mansfield in 2017.
 After time on loan at Billericay Town, and second spells with both Dundee United and Burton Albion, Butcher joined Motherwell in February 2023.

 Early life

 Butcher was born in Rochford, Essex and grew up in Leigh-on-Sea.
 He considered Steven Gerrard as his role model while growing up.
 Despite starting his career at Tottenham Hotspur, Butcher grew up supporting Arsenal.

 Career

 Tottenham Hotspur

 Butcher joined Tottenham Hotspur in June 2007 after going through the youth ranks at Ipswich Town and Southend United.
 He was named as a substitute for Tottenham in their UEFA Cup 1–1 draw with Shakhtar Donetsk on 26 February 2009.

 Butcher joined Barnet on loan in November 2009 and made his first team debut against Bournemouth in the 1–1 draw on 1 December.
 After two months at Barnet, it was announced that the club had allowed Butcher to return to his parent club.
 Butcher then went on trial at Exeter City and Southend United.
 At the end of the 2010–11 season, Butcher was released by Tottenham.